-A new report from BloombergNEF estimates that 100 percent electric and plug-in hybrid vehicles will be sold more than thermals by 2037.
+A new report estimates that 100 percent electric and plug-in hybrid vehicles will be sold more than thermals by 2037.

 It’s a fact that electrified cars will become increasingly important in the coming years.
 The announcements of new models coupled with the ambitions of the countries or communities abound, in particular on Clean Automobile.
-Here a report edited by BloombergNEF projects how these models will evolve over the next two decades.
+Here a report projects how these models will evolve over the next two decades.

 57% of sales in 2040

 By 2040, 60% of new cars will be electric

 It’s only 2% today but, according to a study, by 2040 dealers will live off sales of cars without exhaust fumes.
 Better, 31% of the world’s car fleet will already be electrified.

 And you, what will your next car be like?
 Without wishing to influence you, between the aid that the government is putting in place and the innovations made in the clean vehicle sector, everything pushes us to opt for electric or hybrids.
 Indeed, this is what predicts an analysis carried out by Bloomberg on the future of the sector: by 2040, 58% of the cars sold in the world will be electric.
 Normal since from 2022 the manufacturers will offer you … 500 different models.